View Evelyn Mason's Notice on derbyshiretimes.co.uk and share memories

 Evelyn was predeceased by her husband Hedley Mason and one grandchild.

-She is survived by her son Ian Mason, daughter Marion Green, four grandchildren and eight great-grandchildren.
+She is survived by her son Ian Mason, daughter Marion Griffin, four grandchildren and eight great-grandchildren.

 A private funeral will take place.